E-business

 Different Types of SR&ED Reviews: FTCAS, CAS, Financial, Technical

-The SR&ED auditing process and review process can be daunting, but understanding the different types of reviews helps project managers and businesses prepare effectively.
-The CRA commits to informing claimants within 60 days of their submission whether their claim will be accepted as filed or if it requires further scrutiny.
+The SR&ED auditing process can be daunting, but understanding the different types of reviews helps project managers and businesses prepare effectively.
+The CRA informs claimants within 60 days whether their claim is accepted as filed or requires further scrutiny.

-- SCAND (Service consultatif aux nouveaux demandeurs): This is a courtesy visit for first-time or returning claimants who haven’t applied in the last three years.
-It aims to provide guidance and clarification on the SR&ED process, though it may delay processing times.
+• SCAND (Service consultatif aux nouveaux demandeurs): A courtesy visit for first-time or returning claimants who haven’t applied in the last three years, providing guidance on the SR&ED process.

-- Audit/Verification: This involves a thorough review by a Research and Technology Advisor (CRT) and/or a Financial Examiner (EF) if potential issues are identified in the claim.
-During this audit experience, they may reject projects, activities, or expenses that do not align with SR&ED program criteria.
-In rare cases, the audit may focus solely on financial aspects without CRT involvement, making it crucial for claimants to prepare thoroughly for a review.
+• Audit/Verification: A thorough review by a Research and Technology Advisor (CRT) and/or Financial Examiner (EF) if potential issues are identified.
+They may reject projects, activities, or expenses not meeting SR&ED criteria.
+Some audits focus solely on financial aspects without CRT involvement.

 Criteria and Triggers for an SR&ED Audit